gromacs/gromacs/docs/user-guide/environment-variables.rst

         should contain multiple masses used for test particle insertion into a cavity.
         The center of mass of the last atoms is used for insertion into the cavity.

+``GMX_VERLET_BUFFER_PRESSURE_TOLERANCE``
+        sets the maximum tolerated error in the pressure in bar for the automated tuning of the Verlet pair-list buffering.

 ``GMX_VERLET_BUFFER_RES``
         resolution of buffer size in Verlet cutoff scheme.
 The default value is 0.001, but can be overridden with this environment variable.